jiaohehu/NPreview/DOC-preview-math.md

 - For (-a,0) the minus sign should be placed immediate in front of a but right now there seems to be a gap between the minus sign and a

+- If a unicode math symbol is entered, such as U+2262 NOT IDENTICAL TO, then MATH PREVIEW will display it.
+However, it will display it without treating it as an operator.
+It is treating it as a text.
+Thus, this symbol gets no extra spacing before and after it.

 ## LATEX math commands not supported on CONTEX

 - operatorname{a}